 7. Start On High Heat

 For crispy skin that’s still juicy on the inside, it’s best to start your roast chicken off on high heat.
-Preheat your oven to 400°F and place the bird in for about 20 minutes.
+Preheat your oven to 400°F and place the bird in for the first 20 minutes.
 This will give it a nice, golden-brown color and start to crisp the skin perfectly.

 8. Invest in a Meat Thermometer